New Orleans Saints News: Tight End Jared Cook Expected To Play On Monday Night

 On Sunday, Cook was well on his way to one of his best games as a New Orleans Saint before being knocked out of the game.
 He had two big receptions against the 49ers which both went for touchdowns and equaled 64 yards from quarterback Drew Brees.

 Cook’s second touchdown catch is when he suffered a big hit from 49ers defensive back Akhello Witherspoon which caused the concussion.
-No-one was entirely sure how much time he would miss, but the tight end hardly missed any at all and will be ready for the Saints’ next game.
+No one was entirely sure how much time he would miss, but the tight end hardly missed any at all and will be ready for the Saints’ next game.

 The #Saints Super Bowl XLIV team will be honored at the game Monday night